<h1>Abebe Bikila Day International Peace Marathon & Half</h1>

 Best 13.1/26.2 mi ____:__ __ Where? ________________________ Date _____________________

-enclosed is my entry fee, payable to SHF:
+Enclosed is my entry fee, payable to SHF:

 Fees: Non-Members

-[__] On or after August 1 - $100.00
+[__] On or before August 31, 2025 - $100.00

 [__] $10 discount for members of supporting clubs and active-duty military